After removing a node from Docker Cloud using the Docker Cloud CLI tool (

 docker-cloud node rm <node-UUID>), you might see the following error when trying to add the node back:

 ERROR: Docker Cloud Agent is already installed in this host If the node failed to register properly with Docker Cloud, try to restart the agent by executing: service dockercloud-agent restart and check the logs at /var/log/dockercloud/agent.log for possible errors.
-If the problem persists, please contact us at firstname.lastname@example.org
+If the problem persists, please contact us using the form at https://success.docker.com/support

 There error might occur for 2 reasons: